-The most direct reason to duplicate source files in variant directories is simply that some tools (mostly older versions) are written to only build their output files in the same directory as the source files.
+The most direct reason to duplicate source files in variant directories is simply that some tools (mostly older versions) are written to only build their output files in the same directory as the source files - such tools often don't have any option to specify the output file, and the tool just uses a predefined output file name, or uses a derived variant of the source file name, dropping the result in the same directory.
 In this case, the choices are either to build the output file in the source directory and move it to the variant directory, or to duplicate the source files in the variant directory.

-Additionally, relative references between files can cause problems if we don't just duplicate the hierarchy of source files in the variant directory.
+Additionally, relative references between files can cause problems which are resolved by just duplicating the hierarchy of source files into the variant directory.
 You can see this at work in use of the C preprocessor #include mechanism with double quotes, not angle brackets:

+'''

 #include "file.h"

+'''